Kaoser-6139/GYM.Mi.Web/README.md

 ## Demo Login Credentials

-The following credential is for **local demo/testing purposes only**.
+The following credential is for local demo/testing purposes only.

 ```text
 Admin Email: admin@gmail.com